dpranke/pyfloyd/docs/grammar.md

 ## Filler (whitespace and comments)

-PEGs originally (and conventionally) don't distinguish between lexing and parsing the way the combination of LEX and YACC do.
+PEGs originally (and conventionally) don't distinguish between lexing and parsing the way compilers like the combination of LEX and YACC do.
 Instead, they are known as *scannerless* parsers, and handle both kinds of syntax consistently at once.
-By default this means that if you want to have whitespace or comments in your rules, you have to be explicit about
+By default this means that if you want to have whitespace or comments in your rules, you have to be explicit about them:
-them:

 ```
 grammar = ws 'foo'* ws 'bar' ws end
 ```

-In Floyd, whitespace and comments are known as *filler*, and you can use the `%whitespace` and `%comment` rules to define how whitespace and comments are recognized.
+In Floyd, whitespace and comments are known as *filler*, and you can use the `%whitespace` and `%comment` rules to define how theye are recognized.
 If either or both of those rules are specified, then whitespace and comment rules will be be inserted in front of every string literal and at the end of the grammar (but before `end`, if the grammar ends in `end`), allowing any combination of whitespace and comments in between the literals.

 So, the above grammar could be equivalently specified as: